 But once I started practicing a watered-down version of Radical Honesty – and sharing the movement with other people – I quickly realized that this mind-set is extremely polarizing.
 (Don’t get my wife started.)

-This was exemplified on one of my friend’s Facebook page after she posted the Esquire editorial.
+This was exemplified on one of my friend’s Facebook pages after she posted the Esquire editorial.
 Her initial comment about the article:

 One of the initial comments: “ ‘Insane and stupid,’ yes.
 Obnoxious and revolting, yes.
 Brilliant, no.”